BerndHagen/Medio-YouTube-Converter/README.md

 When installing, ensure you designate the installation path as **C:\Users...\AppData\Roaming\Medio\Medio - YouTube Converter**.
 This step is vital to prevent any potential issues while using the application.
 Additionally, this choice guarantees the accurate import of your information and license key, ensuring a seamless experience.

+# Version 1.4.4
+**Release: 19-10-2023 at 2:54PM**  </br>
+The most recent Medio release is now available for download, bringing with it a host of new features, bug fixes, and improvements designed to enhance both performance and user experience.
+Below, you'll find a comprehensive rundown of the significant updates included in this latest version.

+• ⠀Fixed a bug where playlist video downloads sometimes resulting in MP4 files </br>
+• ⠀Added thumbnails to audio downloads in MP3 and M4A </br>
+• ⠀Applied thumbnails in video downloads as MP4, MKV and MOV </br>

+**Known Issues:** Up to this point, there have been no reported issues or challenges associated with Medio software.
+However, if users come across any problems or concerns, we encourage you to contact Medio's owner promptly for a thorough evaluation and prompt resolution.
+Your feedback is highly valued and plays a crucial role in enhancing the software's overall performance and capabilities.

 # Version 1.4.3
 **Release: 11-10-2023 at 0:41PM**  </br>
 The latest release of Medio is now out and can be downloaded.
 This update comes with a range of fresh features, bug fixes, and enhancements aimed at boosting the software's performance and user-friendliness.
 Here's a detailed list of the key updates users can look forward to in this recent version.